DATAFOREST logo

 Perplexity

-Perplexity is a powerful AI-based tool that specializes in search queries and data analysis.
-It aims to provide users with the ability to receive accurate and detailed answers to queries in real time, using modern machine learning and natural language processing algorithms.
-The platform is perfect for those who want to quickly get relevant information without having to browse through multiple sources and resources.
+Perplexity is an AI-based tool that specializes in search queries, source-backed research, and data analysis.
+It helps users get answers with citations in real time, using modern machine learning and natural language processing algorithms.
+It is useful for teams that need quick market research, competitor checks, source discovery, and summary workflows.

 Pros: